NKalavros/DDM/README.md

 1. Enter a player name and create or join a room.
 2. Pick a deck from the deck dropdown.
 Starter decks are generated from supported imported dice; custom decks are stored locally in the browser.
 3. Ready both players to start the match.
-4. On your roll phase, select up to 3 unused dice and roll them.
+4. On your roll phase, select exactly 3 unused dice and roll them.
 5. If you roll at least two summon faces of the same level, choose one eligible die to dimension.
-6. During dimensioning, click a board tile to set the anchor, then adjust shape/rotation/flip and confirm.
+6. During dimensioning, inspect the die faces if needed, then click a board tile to set the anchor.
+You can adjust shape/rotation/flip before confirming, and arrow keys also control the net preview.
 7. During the action phase, select one of your summons and:
-   - `Move` to a highlighted destination
+   - `Move` to a highlighted destination.
+You can move the same summon more than once in the turn if you still have movement crests.
    - `Attack` an enemy target in range
    - `End Turn`
 8. If your summon is attacked and you are the defender, choose:
    - `Guard` to spend one defense crest and reduce damage by the defender's defense value
    - `Take Hit` to take full damage

+Movement costs in the current build:

+- normal summons: `1` movement crest per tile
+- `FLY` summons: `2` movement crests per tile

 ## Deck Builder